 MMB is a community of researchers working on diverse aspects of migration and mobilities.
 We do not currently offer a specific postgraduate programme but if this is something you’re interested in we’d love to hear from you (send us a short two-page description of your proposed research).
 For now, if you would like to study a PhD or MRes on this subject at Bristol you need to apply to a specific school or department.
 While based there you can become a member of MMB, benefiting from our events and publications and from collaborating with other members.

-For advice on things to consider when applying for doctoral studies read Ella Barclay’s blog – Top tips on how to apply for a PhD from an MMB Alumni Ambassador.
+If you are already studying a PhD at Bristol and would like to join the MMB postgraduate network, please get in touch.
+Or for advice on things to consider when applying for doctoral studies here read Ella Barclay’s blog – Top tips on how to apply for a PhD from an MMB Alumni Ambassador.

 The department or school to which you apply depends on the kind of research you’re interested in and on the affiliation of the person you would like as your primary supervisor.
 PhD students at Bristol tend to have more than one supervisor so you might, for example, have a primary supervisor in the School for Sociology, Politics and International Studies (SPAIS) and a second from the Bristol Law School.